chechodan/olapic/README.md

 This is a PHP 5.3+ API wrapper for the Instagram API.
 This api was used to implement the concrete strategy of the 'SocialMedia' module for Instagram.
 The choice of this API is that it has functions to discover the location of media.

 For more information, goto <https://github.com/galen/PHP-Instagram-API>

+## Facebook API

+For more information about the place we use the facebook api.
+This is responsible for returning the site description more close to 100 km.
+Because of this the response has two coordinates.

 ## SocialMedia